 With the drawbacks out of the way, let’s discuss how Keltner Channels compare to its close cousin: Bollinger Bands.

 Keltner Channels and Bollinger Bands are very similar.
-You can see them overlaid on one another below with the Keltner Channels in red and the Bollinger Bands in green.
+You can see them overlaid below with the Keltner Channels in red and the Bollinger Bands in green.

 The midline and envelopes are calculated differently in Keltner Channels and Bollinger Bands.

 Bollinger Bands calculate the midline using a simple moving average, whereas Keltner Channels use an exponential moving average.
 This calculation difference causes Bollinger Bands to react more slowly to changes in price direction.

 Additionally, while Keltner Channels use the Average True Range (ATR) to calculate the envelope lines, Bollinger Bands use standard deviation.
 Standard deviation is often abbreviated as SD and expresses the variability of a population.
 If you’re interested, you can learn more about standard deviation.